RTXteam/RTX-KG2/README.md

-- KG2 is configured to run with the `kg2-build` directory being in the same file system as the temporary file directory (i.e., the directory name that is returned by `tempfile.tempdir`).
-If you change KG2 so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file copying that KG2 does will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.
+- KG2 is configured to run with the `kg2-build` directory being in the same file system as the temporary file directory (i.e., the directory name that is returned by `tempfile.tempdir` in Python).
+If you modify the KG2 software or runtime environment so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file copying that KG2 does will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.

 ## Build `snowmed.owl`